openscad/openscad/README.md

     ./scripts/mingw-x-build-dependencies.sh 64

 Note that this process can take several hours, and tens of gigabytes of disk space, as all dependencies, including qt, must be cross-built.
-To build the openscad.exe binary:
+After that is complete, build the openscad.exe binary:

     cd mingw64.static.posix
     qmake ..